 - pkglist.txt - It is the output file where you store the list of installed files.

 Now, format and reinstall the system.
-After reinstalling your system, run the following command to install packages from the backup list.
+After reinstalling your system, copy the "pkglist.txt" file to your newly installed system and run the following command to install packages from the backup list.

 Just in case, the backup list includes foreign packages, such as AUR packages, remove them first, and then install the rest of packages using command: